-I am a post-doctoral researcher at the University of Lille.
+I am a visiting lecturer at the IESEG, Business School.
 After a stint of 4 years in international and national economic institutions, I am excited to come back to academia and in particular to continue working on migration, and the relationship between international trade and the labour market.

 Before, my current position, I held a post-doctoral position at the University of Lille from March 2019 to February 2021.
 I joined the University of Lille from the French Treasury where I worked as a macroeconomist from 2017 to 2019.
 I was in charge of setting up the methodology assessing the country credit risk of developing countries.
 Prior to that, I worked at the Development Center of the Organisation for Economic Co-operation and Development (OECD) from 2015 to 2017 where I coordinated the macroeconomic research on international migration.
 My research has been published in Journal of International Economics and in OECD reports.
 It also has been featured in media outlets including The Economist and Les Echos.
 I earned a Master of Science in Economics from Purdue University in 2010 and a Ph.D. in Economics in December 2014 from the catholic University of Louvain under the supervision of Pr.
 Frédéric Docquier.
 Please find my CV: Français/English